-Even minor physical activity may benefit bone health in premenopausal womenAugust 15th, 2012 in Health /
+Even minor physical activity may benefit bone health in premenopausal womenAugust 15, 2012 in Medicine & Health / Health

 A study to be published in the Endocrine Society's Journal of Clinical Endocrinology and Metabolism (JCEM) suggests that physical activity for premenopausal women is very effective in reducing sclerostina known inhibitor of bone formation.
 In addition, physical training enhances IGF-1levels, which have a very positive effect on bone formation.

 Bone is a tissue that is always changing due to hormonal changes and physical activity, or lack thereof.
 Sclerostin is a glycoprotein produced almost exclusively by osteocytes, the most abundant cells found in human bone.
 Upon release, sclerostin travels to the surface of the bone where it inhibits the creation of cells that help bones develop.